Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

-# Estimate and Predict my Food Pattern in Austin Using Data Wrangling and Machine Learning
+# Estimate and Predict my Food Pattern in Austin Using Data Mining and Machine Learning

 ## Abstract